 Catholic Charities of Norwich

 Volunteers raise money, and the funds can be used for rental expenses and more.
 Staff also will try to find some type of solution to prevent homelessness from occurring.
+Immigrants and single moms are major clients.
 Applications can be done on site or at home.

 There are multiple housing authorities.
 They manage apartments, income based homes, and process applications for section 8 rent help.
 Emergency HCV is also an option for the elderly and/or disabled.
 The locations are.

 - New London Housing Authority is at 78 Walden Avenue, New London, Connecticut 06320.
 Call 860-443-2851

 - Norwich Housing Authority main address is 10 Westwood Park, Norwich, CT 06360.
 Dial (860) 887-1605